aranair/aranair.github.io/source/posts/2017-03-10-tuning-my-apache-spark-cluster-on-aws-emr.html.markdown

 ```bash
 1 8,120,384,898
 2 1,9,1214,8827

 ...
 ```

 It turns out that generating a consistent row number like this is a difficult operation for Spark to handle.
-Matter of fact, it is probably an expensive task for any distributed system to perform.
-Also, I was working mostly with `Dataframes` in Spark 2.0 and the only way that I know of currently to generate these row numbers is to first convert into an RDD and do a `zipWithIndex` on it.
+**Matter of fact**, it is probably an expensive task for any distributed system to perform.

+`Dataframes` are available in Spark 2.0 and I mainly use that data structure.
+The only way that I know of currently to generate these row numbers with a Dataframe is to first convert into an RDD and do a `zipWithIndex` on it.

 ```scala
 val segRdd = segmentIdGroups.rdd
 val rows = segRdd.zipWithIndex.map { case (r: Row, id: Long) => Row.fromSeq((id+1) +: r.toSeq) }
 ```

-*Well, there is another method that involves windows and partitions but unfortunately it basically moves all the data into one partition, which isn't feasible for me.*
+*Okay, there is actually another method that involves windows and partitions but unfortunately it basically moves all the data into one partition, which isn't feasible for me.*

 ### Executer Cores and Memory Allocation

-For the Spark task that I send to Amazon EMR, I manually set the `--executor-cores` and `--executor-memory` configurations.
-The calculation is somewhat non-intuitive because I had to manually take into account the overheads of `YARN`, the application master/driver cores and memory usage et cetera.
+While starting the Spark task in Amazon EMR, I manually set the `--executor-cores` and `--executor-memory` configurations.
+The calculation is somewhat non-intuitive at first because I have to manually take into account the overheads of YARN, the application master/driver cores and memory usage et cetera.

-In general, YARN overheads take roughly `7%` and reducing some from there is good practice, to ensure enough is left for system processes and Hadoop e.g.
+As a guideline, YARN overheads take roughly `7%` and allocating more from there is generally good practice.
+This ensures enough is left for system processes and Hadoop e.g.

-Say for an instance of `r3.8xlarge`
+Using an instance of `r3.8xlarge` as an example:

 ```bash
 # 122GB RAM, 16 cores